List of The New York Times controversies: Hiring of Sarah Jeong

-Antisemitism

-Antisemitic cartoon
+Alleged antisemitism

 On April 25, 2019, the Times international print edition published a cartoon, drawn by Portuguese cartoonist António Moreira Antunes, featuring U.S. President Donald Trump and Israeli Prime Minister Benjamin Netanyahu.
 Trump was shown wearing a kippah and Netanyahu was displayed as Trump's dog wearing a collar with the Star of David.
 The Israeli edition of the newspaper was published at the end of Passover.
 After criticism from public and religious figures, the Times affirmed it used antisemitic tropes.
 On April 28 The Times issued an apology.
 On May 1, 2019, the Times announced that the editor who published the cartoon, whose name has never been released, would be "disciplined."
-The Times also announced the cancellation of a contract the paper had with the syndicate that provided the cartoon and that the Times would "update its bias training to include a focus on anti-Semitism."
+The Times also announced the cancellation of its contract with the syndicate that provided the cartoon, and that the Times would "update its bias training to include a focus on anti-Semitism."
 On June 10, 2019, citing the antisemitic cartoon, the Times announced its international edition was ending the publication of daily political cartoons.

-Antisemitic political editor

 On August 22, 2019, a politics desk editor at the Times, Tom Wright-Piersanti, was revealed to have posted several antisemitic tweets while working at another outlet before joining the Times.
 He had posted several anti-Indian tweets as well.
-His tweets included phrases such as "Crappy Jew Year," and "Jew police."
+His tweets included phrases such as "Crappy Jew Year", and "Jew police."
 The Times reconsidered his future, but ultimately decided to continue his employment.

-"Influential Rabbis" and the Iron Dome

-On September 23, 2021, an article written by reporter Catie Edmondson stated that Representative Alexandria Ocasio-Cortez had tearfully changed her vote from “no” to “present” on a vote to fund the Iron Dome because of the pressure exerted on Ocasio-Cortez by "influential lobbyists and rabbis".
-The claim was criticized on the grounds that discussion of "influential rabbis" echoed antisemitic tropes, with critics asking which rabbis were known to have influence on Ocasio-Cortez; that Edmondson had attributed motives to Ocasio-Cortez without any factual basis; and that one could support the Iron Dome, a defensive installment that protects civilians, if one had been influenced by lobbyists or rabbis.
-Representative Ritchie Torres called Edmondson's article an example of "casual antisemitism"; the phrase "influential rabbis" was stealth-edited out of the online version of the story but appeared in print.
+On September 23, 2021, an article written by reporter Catie Edmondson stated that Representative Alexandria Ocasio-Cortez had tearfully changed her vote from "no" to "present" on a vote to fund the Iron Dome because of the pressure exerted on Ocasio-Cortez by "influential lobbyists and rabbis".
+The claim was criticized on the grounds that discussion of "influential rabbis" echoed antisemitic tropes, with critics asking which rabbis were known to have influence on Ocasio-Cortez; claiming that Edmondson had attributed motives to Ocasio-Cortez without any factual basis; and that one could support the Iron Dome, a defensive installment that protects civilians, if one had been influenced by lobbyists or rabbis.
+Representative Ritchie Torres called Edmondson's article an example of "casual antisemitism".
+The phrase "influential rabbis" was stealth-edited out of the online version of the story but appeared in print.

-Swastika crossword puzzle

-In 2022, the Times was criticized after many readers claimed that its December 18 crossword grid resembled a Nazi swastika.
-Some were particularly upset that the puzzle was published on the first night of Hanukkah.
-In a statement, the Times claimed the resemblance was unintentional, stemming from the grid's rotational symmetry.
-The Times was also criticized in 2017 and 2014 for crossword grids that resembled a swastika, which it both times defended as a coincidence.